Undergraduate Course: History and Culture of Iran (IMES10099)

 - Identify the characteristic aspects of Persian history and place it within its cultural framework.

-- Critically engage with and appraise the development of Persian literary and cultural models.
+- Evaluate and critique the development of Persian literary and cultural models.

-- Asssess the main historical and cultural phenomena of monarchy in Iran.
+- Analyse the main historical and cultural phenomena of monarchy in Iran.

 - Develop written and presentational skills.

 Allen, L. (2005b) 'Le Roi Imaginaire: an audience with the Achaemenid King' in O. Hekster & R. Fowler, eds.
 Imaginary Kings.
 Royal images in the Ancient Near East, Greece and Rome.
 Munich.
 39-62.